Megan-Aker/cs408-final-project/README.md

 Goal setting: Users can set fitness goals for themselves and work towards it.
 For example, a user can input their goal of: train for and run a half marathon by January 1st.

+Progress Section: Users can also input data such as height, weight, body fat% etc. This can be a way for users to track their progress and see what has changed overtime.

 ### Target Audience

 The primary audience will be general fitness enthusiasts who seek a simple way to log their workouts and track progress.
 It can also cater towards beginners who are looking to start their fitness journey.
+Overall, this platform is meant to be user friendly and intuitive so anyone can use it!

 ### Data Management